 Let me just say that I love ice cream.
 Going out for a cone is a weekly summer activity and there's usually a pint or two in my freezer (yes, dietitians eat ice cream).
 There's no denying that Halo Top is much lower in calories than most ice creams.
 There are between 240 and 360 calories per pint of Halo Top, whereas premium ice creams, like Ben & Jerry's, have that many calories in just 1/2 cup (that's one-quarter of a pint).

-Related: 100-Calorie Popsicle Recipes
+Related: Healthy Homemade Popsicle Recipes

 If you're a Halo Top fanatic—by all means, feel free to indulge in this frozen dessert over real ice cream.
-It's just that, despite the whopping calorie savings, I think real ice cream trumps low-calorie frozen desserts, and here's why.
+It's just that, despite the whopping calorie savings, I think real ice cream beats out low-calorie frozen desserts, and here's why.

-Nutrition Facts Per Serving: 60 calories; 2 g fat(1 g sat); 3 g fiber; 13 g carbohydrates; 5 g protein; 40 mg cholesterol; 5 g sugars; 110 mg sodium.
+Nutrition Facts Per Serving: 70 calories; 2 g fat(1 g sat); 3 g fiber; 14 g carbohydrates; 5 g protein; 45 mg cholesterol; 6 g sugars; 110 mg sodium.

 Ingredients: Cream, skim milk, liquid sugar (sugar, water), egg yolks, sugar, guar gum, vanilla extract, vanilla beans, carrageenan.

 Nutrition Facts Per Serving: 250 calories; 16 g fat(10 g sat); 0 g fiber; 21 g carbohydrates; 4 g protein; 90 mg cholesterol; 20 g sugars; 50 mg sodium.

 When you really want ice cream, you may not feel satisfied with a low-calorie version.
 Personally, I'd always rather have a little of the real deal than a lot of a substitute.
 These new ice creams have a "health halo" and are perceived as being healthier, which means you might eat more later because you feel like you can still indulge.